Top 40+ AWS EC2 Interview Questions And Answers | Updated 2025

 Ans:

-Dedicated Hosts allow you to use your existing server-bound software licenses, like Windows Server, SQL Server, and SUSE Linux Enterprise Server (subject to your license terms), and can help you meet compliance requirements.
-Unlike standard EC2 instances that share the host machine with other customers, Dedicated Hosts ensure that your instances run on isolated hardware.
+Dedicated Hosts allow to use existing server-bound software licenses, like Windows Server, SQL Server, and SUSE Linux Enterprise Server (subject to license terms), and can help meet compliance requirements.
+Unlike standard EC2 instances that share the host machine with other customers, Dedicated Hosts ensure that instances run on isolated hardware.
 They provide visibility and control over how instances are placed on the server, which can be essential for optimizing license costs, regulatory requirements, or performance.

 8. Describe the lifecycle of an EC2 instance.